You-Lab-MIT/SSAI-3D/README.md

 ---
-## Demonstration -- Testing
+## Demonstration -- Testing uint16

 **Runtime Estimate**
-Using the provided network checkpoints, typical run time on a desktop computer is estimated to be around **5 minutes**.
+Using the provided network checkpoints, typical run time to restore resolution for an uint16 dataset on a desktop computer is estimated to be around **5 minutes**.

 ### Data Preparation